tomedunn/the-finished-book/_monsters/monster-damage-modifiers/monster-damage-modifiers.md

 Before digging into how monster types and CR impact a monsters' damage immunities, resistances, and vulnerabilities, lets take a step back and look at things from a broad perspective.

 ## Non-physical Damage Types
-To get a sense of how common each type of damage modification is, Fig. <a href="#fig:nonphysical-modifier-types-by-damage" class="fig-ref">1</a> (below) shows the percent of monsters that are immune, resistant, or vulnerable to each non-physical damage type (everything other than bludgeoning, piercing, and slashing damage).
+To get a sense of how common each type of damage modification is, Fig. \figref{fig:nonphysical-modifier-types-by-damage} (below) shows the percent of monsters that are immune, resistant, or vulnerable to each non-physical damage type (everything other than bludgeoning, piercing, and slashing damage).

 <figure id="fig:nonphysical-modifier-types-by-damage">
     {% include_relative fig-nonphysical-modifier-types-by-damage-small.html %}
     {% include_relative fig-nonphysical-modifier-types-by-damage-large.html %}
-    <figcaption>Figure 1: Percent of monsters with either resistance, immunity, or vulnerability to each non-physical damage type.</figcaption>
+    <figcaption>Percent of monsters with either resistance, immunity, or vulnerability to each non-physical damage type.</figcaption>
 </figure>

-Before talking about individual damage types, one thing Fig. <a href="#fig:nonphysical-modifier-types-by-damage" class="fig-ref">1</a> makes clear is that damage vulnerabilities are exceptionally rare.
+Before talking about individual damage types, one thing Fig. \figref{fig:nonphysical-modifier-types-by-damage} makes clear is that damage vulnerabilities are exceptionally rare.
 In fact, only $$4\%$$ of monsters have any kind of damage vulnerability, and only one monster is vulnerable to more than one damage type, the slithering tracker from _Mordenkainen Presents: Monsters of the Multiverse_, which is vulnerable to both cold and fire damage.

 This means the vast majority of damage modifiers present on monsters are either immunities or resistances.